L2NE-dev/L2NE-dev/README.md

 ## ⚠️ WARNING! ⚠️

-I filled by <span style="color: red; font-weight: bolder;">externmination</span>!
+I full-filled by ❌<span style="color: red; font-weight: bolder;">externmination</span>❌!
 I partially hacked this world and reality!
 I know some secrets... you don't know more!